 A Hairy Chest Might Mean You’re More Intelligent

 The hairier the chest, the smarter the man, at least according to one survey that found nearly 50 percent of medical students were considered “very hairy” compared to 10 percent of the general population.
 (We’d love to know exactly how they surveyed this, but data is data.)
-Although the research is dated, another study found that a majority of Mensa members, or the genius club, had thick chest hair as well.
+Although the research is dated, another study found that a majority of members of Mensa, or the genius club, had thick chest hair as well.
 It’s not completely clear why hairy men seem to be more intelligent on the whole.
-And it’s entirely possible that this is a coincidence.
+And it’s entirely possible this is a coincidence.
 However, it may just as well be true that hairy men choose to stay in and study instead of being shamed at pool parties.